cloverharvest/socially-ng1-meteor/README.md

    `meteor add accounts-facebook accounts-twitter accounts-github`

 ### Autopublish Issue
+  Autopuplish pushes all of the database into the client.

-  Keep autopublish while in development and testing.
+  Keep autopublish while in development and testing, or at least until we determine which parties we want to send to the client.

   If autopublish is removed during development, the list of todos(aka parties inserted) are added to the database **but** do not show on the view.

   Remove before deploying for production with: